-Flowers bloom singly on long stems that rise above foliage, the leaves are a beautiful silvery blue color.
-Flowers bloom from the end of may to August.
-Woolly sunflower prefers dry, open areas like rocky bluffs talus slopes in low to mid elevations.
+Flowers bloom singly on long stems that rise above the foliage, the leaves are a beautiful silvery-blue color.
+Flowers bloom from the end of May to August.
+Woolly sunflower prefers dry, open areas like rocky bluffs talus slopes in low to mid-elevations.
 In B.C. it ranges along the coast southward from Vancouver Island, lower mainland and into the Fraser Canyon.

 This beautiful plant can and has been used in home gardening.
-Its a native plant so is hardy for our area and it needs little water and looks incredible beautiful.
+It’s a native plant so is hardy for our area and it needs little water and looks incredibly beautiful.
 It takes a bit to get it established, but once it has, it will bloom for years.
 Another great factor is its resistance to deer.